Sy-Cheikh/IshiharaTest/README.md

 The purpose of the test is to identify individuals who cannot distinguish a pattern in an image of approximately uniform luminance that appears only in the chrominances.
 PCA(Principal component analysis) was used to distinguish the pattern.

+You can consult this https://colormax.org/color-blind-test/#1618340565096-9c513bec-b6ac for more information on this test